VolkovLabs/business-charts/README.md

 ## Events Handling

-To react on Mouse and other events use `echartsInstance`:
+To react on Mouse and other events use `echartsInstance` to handle events:

 ```
 /**